jouni/j-elements/docs/pages/theme/tokens.md

 ## Palette

-`palette.css` defines a low-level semantic custom properties, which adapt to light and dark modes, mapping to the static color scales.
+The palette tokens adapt to light and dark modes, mapping to the static color scales.

 The `theme="dark"` and `theme="light"` attributes can be used to toggle between modes, at any level of DOM hierarchy.